ChimeraOS/chimeraos/README.md

 ## Steam
  - Join the [Steam group](https://steamcommunity.com/groups/gamer-os)
- - Follow our [curator](https://store.steampowered.com/curator/35483972-gamer-os) to get information on games fully tested for out of the box compatibility with gamerOS
+ - Follow our [curator](https://store.steampowered.com/curator/35483972-gamer-os) to get information on games fully tested for out of the box compatibility with GamerOS

 ## Screenshots